fplll/g6k/README.rst

 Martin R. Albrecht and Léo Ducas and Gottfried Herold and Elena Kirshanova and Eamonn W. Postlethwaite and Marc Stevens, The General Sieve Kernel and New Records in Lattice Reduction.

-The article is available on this repository (https://github.com/fplll/g6k/blob/master/article.pdf) and soon on eprint.
+The article is available `in this repository <https://github.com/fplll/g6k/blob/master/article.pdf>`__ and soon on eprint.